sosimtech/sosimtech/README.md

 # sosimtech
-this project is built in html using tailwind css
+this project is built in html using javascript and tailwind css